Pavlo Tychyna: Life

+Early years

 Born in Pisky in 1891, he was baptized on January 27, which was mistakenly considered his birth date until recently.
 His father, Hryhoriy Timofiyovych Tychynin, was a village deacon and a teacher in the local grammar school.
 His mother, Maria Vasylivna Tychynina (Savytska), was eleven years younger than Pavlo's father.
 Pavlo had nine siblings: five sisters and four brothers.
 At first young Tychyna studied at the district's elementary school which was opened in Pisky in 1897.
 His first teacher was Serafima Morachevska who later recommended him to try his talent in chorus.
 In 1900 he became a member of an archiary chorus in the Trinity (Troitsky) monastery near Chernihiv.
 Simultaneously young Tychyna studied in the Chernihiv theological school.
-In 1906 Pavlo's father died.
-In 1907 Pavlo finished his school.
+Pavlo's father died in 1906.
+A year later Pavlo finished his school.

 In 1907-1913 Tychyna continued his education in the Chernihiv Theological Seminary.
 There he became friends with the future poet, Vasyl Ellan-Blakytny.
 He also met Mykhailo Kotsiubynsky who greatly influenced his early works.
 In 1912-1913 Tychyna's works get published in the various local publications.
 In 1913-1917 he was studying at the Economics department of the Kyiv Commercial Institute which he did not finish.
 At the same time, he worked on the editorial boards of the Kyiv newspaper Rada and the magazine Svitlo (1913–14).
 In summers he worked for the Chernihiv statistical bureau.
 Later he worked as the assistant to chorus-meister in the Mykola Sadovsky theater.

+Rise to fame

 When World War I broke out the institute transferred to Saratov.
 Tychyna, whilst on the road to the institute's new location, became ill and was forced to stop and recover from his sickness.
 He found sanctuary at the house of another poet, Volodymyr Samiylenko, in Dobrianka.
 During the war he worked with various Ukrainian publications.
 In 1920 Pavlo became a member of Pluh.
 After an immediate success with his poetry, in 1923 he moved to Kharkiv (Kharkov), entering the vibrant world of early post-Revolution Ukrainian literary organizations.
-In 1923 he joined the organization Hart after moving to Kharkivn and in 1927 the famed VAPLITE.
-In the 1920s Tychyna was a member of Kharkiv city council as an independent.
+In 1923 he joined the organization Hart after moving to Kharkiv, and in 1927 the famed VAPLITE.

+In the 1920s Tychyna was a member of Kharkiv City Council as an independent.
 Controversy about the ideological tendencies of VAPLITE and the content of several of Tychyna's poems led to him being criticized for ideological reasons.
-As a response, Tychyna stopped writing and everybody assumed that it was the end to his writings.
-Later he became a member of Chervonyi Shliakh, and started to study Armenian, Georgian, and Turkic language, and became the activist of the Association of Eastern Studies in Kyiv.
+As a response, Tychyna stopped writing and everybody assumed that it was the end to his career.
+Later he became a member of Chervonyi Shliakh, and started to study Armenian, Georgian, and Turkic languages, and became the activist of the Association of Eastern Studies in Kyiv.